camunda-community-hub/camunda-platform-7-camel/README.md

 ## Send data to a Camel endpoint

-Create a ServiceTask with the following expression `${camel.sendToEndpoint(execution, <camel endpoint URI>, <process variable for body of message>)}`.
+Create a ServiceTask with the following expression `${camel.sendTo(execution, <camel endpoint URI>, <process variable for body of message>)}`.
 The property `CamundaBpmProcessInstanceId` will be available to the downstream processesors in the route.

 TODO: copy all the other process variables as message properties.